Clauvin/Abrahms-Less-OP-Martial-Arts/README.md

 Basically, to nerf martial styles through iteration until I'm confortable using them.
 I don't have an exact baseline of power for what I want to reach, but expect a fall from OP-tiers of power (as the mentioned Bojutsu above giving 50+ Evading and dealing 100+ damage with overhead strikes to zombies at Day 1).

-Currently I got a Great Knife on GMC, so the next target to nerf will be Knife Fighting.
+Currently I got a Great Knife on GMC by defeating a Nemesis, so the next target to nerf will be Knife Fighting.

 ## What Has Been Done Already